Nicop06/nicop06.github.io/posts/2016-12-10-setting-up-the-nas.markdown

 ## Drives setup

 The purpose of the server is to provide accessible and reliable storage for the whole network, so this is the most important part of the setup.
-In this setup, I have two 1TB disks and one 2TB disk.
+My NAS has two 1TB disks and one 2TB disk, and I will create a 2TB redundant storage.
 Even if it is recommended to have disks of the same size, it is possible to use all the disks in an efficient way and have redundancy.

 ### Partitioning